exercism/v3/languages/csharp/exercises/concept/arrays/.docs/instructions.md

 ### 3. Check how many birds visited yesterday

 Implement the `BirdCount.Yesterday()` method to return how many birds visited your garden yesterday.
-The bird counts are ordered by day, with the first element being the count of six days ago, and the last element being today's count.
+The bird counts are ordered by day, with the first element being the count of the oldest day, and the last element being today's count.

 ```csharp
 int[] birdsPerDay = { 2, 5, 0, 7, 4, 1 };